 More than 12,500 graves, including about 20 Muslim tombs, cover the 25 grassy hectares of serene 'Chinese Hill'.
 In the middle of the 15th century, the sultan of Melaka married the Ming emperor's daughter in a move to seal relations with China.
 She brought with her a vast retinue, including 500 handmaidens, who settled around Bukit China.
 It has been a Chinese area ever since.

-Since the times of British rule, there have been several attempts to acquire Bukit China for road widening, land reclamation or development purposes.
+Since the time of British rule, there have been several attempts to acquire Bukit China for road widening, land reclamation or development purposes.
 Fortunately, Cheng Hoon Teng Temple, with strong community support, has thwarted these attempts.

-At the base of the hill is the Poh San Teng Temple.
+At the base of the hill is Poh San Teng Temple.
 'Precious Hill Temple' was built around 1795 and is dedicated to the guardian deity Tua Pek Kong.
-To the right of the temple is the King's Well, a 15th-century well built by Sultan Mansur Shah.
+To the right of the temple is King's Well, a 15th-century well built by Sultan Mansur Shah.